Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Wear the Compression Garment: This helps reduce swelling and protects the abdomen, providing essential support for initial healing.

 - Avoid Strenuous Movements: Movements like bending, lifting, or twisting could place stress on the incision and slow healing.
-Limit activity to essential movements, and rest as much as possible.
+Limit activity to essential movements only, and rest as much as possible.

 - Stay Hydrated and Eat Light: Staying hydrated supports digestion and circulation, both of which aid recovery.
 A light, nutritious diet with lean proteins, fruits, and vegetables will support your body’s need for essential nutrients.